Partial Hospitalization Programs

 are remedial courses that are designed to help patients who are struggling with mental conditions.
 They were once referred to as day hospitals during their early conceptual stage in the 1960s.
 This program was intended to aid the recovery of those who have severe psychological disorders while providing them with a community to support sobriety and ease reintegration to society.
 The day hospital programs were redesigned and renamed to be PHP in the 1980s following the changes to the Medicaid laws before it became popularized in the 90s.

-Although PHP is still primarily used to treat patients with mental illnesses, there has been a nation-wide effort to push the treatment plan to be included in the rehabilitation of substance abuse.
+Although Partial Hospitalization Programs (PHP) is still primarily used to treat patients with mental illnesses, there has been a nation-wide effort to push the treatment plan to be included in the rehabilitation of substance abuse.
 The treatment plan aims to attack the condition both in terms of mental and behavioral issues, which is why it has tremendous potential to be an effective therapeutic option for patients with addictive disorders.

 How Partial Hospitalization Works